travis-ci/docs-travis-ci-com/source/content/docs/user/languages/javascript-with-nodejs.md

 ## What This Guide Covers

 This guide covers build environment and configuration topics specific to Node.js projects.
-Please make sure to read our [general build configuration guide](/docs/user/build-configuration/) first.
+Please make sure to read our [Getting Started](/docs/user/getting-started/) and [general build configuration](/docs/user/build-configuration/) guides first.

 ## Choosing Node versions to test against